 We realize that relationships are critical in delivering high-quality care.
 Your staff knows your residents better than we ever could, so iLink was designed to offer multiple remote support options that empower community service providers—like you—to better and more affordably provide the right support in the right place at the right time by your own trusted caregivers. iLink can be utilized as a service or installed and implemented as a full infrastructure for your agency.

 Help staff deliver in-home care or offer remote support for seniors or people with disabilities

 Deploy mobile or in-neighborhood staff to meet intermittent care needs

 Control home automations

-Remotely provide professional services (such as behavioral and telehealth support) on-demand
+Provide professional services (such as behavioral and telehealth support) remotely and on-demand

 iLink Technologies began in 1999 and is proud to be the nation’s first remote support demonstration.
 Our work is the result of more than 20 years of applied research and development at GoodLife Innovations, Inc., a non-profit service provider that has partnered with the University of Kansas Department of Applied Behavioral Science (KU ABS) to develop next-generation service models that embrace technology.